ciscorucinski/ChroMATERIAL/README.md

  - Google for [Material Design][material] and the attention to color

  - [ChrisRM][chris-rm] for porting a [Material Theme][chris-rm_theme] over to all of JetBrain's IDEs.
-I have been wanting to create a Material color scheme for Android Studio for a while now, but always found starting this to be too combersome.
+I have been wanting to create a Material color scheme for Android Studio for a while now, but always found starting this to be too cumbersome.
 With your inital color scheme, I was able to get started easily and finally got a look that I love.

    From that point, I created ChroMATERIAL to further specific goals of mine.